lulzbot3d/pyArcusLE/README.md

 The name Arcus is from the Roman god Arcus.
 This god is the roman equivalent of the goddess Iris, who is the personification of the rainbow and the messenger of the gods.

-## Java
-There is a Java port of pyArcus, which can be found [here](https://github.com/Ocarthon/pyArcus-Java).